ruthrootz/azure-certifications-study-notes/README.md

 ### steps
 - [ ] go through Microsoft's learning paths (at the bottom of the exam pages)
 - [ ] take Udemy courses
-- [ ] fork and fill out AzureMentor notes, free-recall style
+- [ ] fork and fill out AzureMentor notes (I did this free-recall style)
 - [ ] take practice tests (many times)
 - [ ] take the exam!